akshaykmanoj/spry/lib/courier/README.md

   `DataMoveStreamDef`.
 - `dataMoveSingleStreamRecordMessageSchema(streamName, schema)` – typed RECORD
   schema for single-stream pipelines.
+- Profile adapters such as:

   - `dataMoveSingleStreamRecordToSingerWireSchema(streamName, schema)` – direct
     transform from typed single-stream RECORD to Singer RECORD wire message.
+  - Airbyte equivalents for transforming single-stream typed messages into Airbyte RECORDs.

-These helpers make it easy to use Courier in small utilities or prototypes without committing to multi-stream complexity.
+These helpers make it easy to use Courier in small utilities or prototypes without committing to multi-stream complexity, while still being able to emit either Singer or Airbyte messages.

-## What mod_test.ts does
+## What the tests do

-`mod_test.ts` for Courier is designed as both a correctness suite and a living spec for how to use `protocol.ts`.
+The Courier tests are designed as both correctness suites and living specs for how to use `protocol.ts` plus the profile modules:

-At a high level it:
+- `protocol_test.ts` focuses on:

+  - Typed DataMP abstractions (streams, typed messages, and the union).
+  - Single-stream helpers.
+  - The Data Move Engine with synthetic taps/targets and superset diagnostics messages.

+- `singer_test.ts` focuses on:

+  - Canonical Singer wire messages (SCHEMA, RECORD, STATE, ACTIVATE_VERSION).
+  - The Singer discriminated union.
+  - Typed ↔ Singer transforms and single-stream helpers that emit Singer messages.

+- `airbyte_test.ts` focuses on:

+  - Canonical Airbyte messages (e.g., RECORD, STATE, LOG, catalog).
+  - The Airbyte discriminated union.
+  - Typed ↔ Airbyte transforms and single-stream helpers that emit Airbyte messages.

+Together, they:

-1. Validates the Singer schemas
+1. Validate profile schemas

-   - Uses canonical-looking SCHEMA, RECORD, STATE, and ACTIVATE_VERSION messages (inspired by Singer docs).
+   - Use canonical-looking Singer and Airbyte examples (inspired by their official docs).
-   - Ensures `singer*WireSchema` and `singerWireMessageSchema` accept and preserve these messages.
+   - Ensure the wire schemas and profile unions accept and preserve these messages.
-   - Confirms `dataMoveWireMessageSchema` can accept a Singer RECORD as part of its union.
+   - Confirm `dataMoveWireMessageSchema` can accept both Singer and Airbyte messages as part of its union.

-2. Exercises typed ↔ Singer transforms
+2. Exercise typed ↔ profile transforms

-   - Builds a simple `users` stream schema with Zod.
+   - Build simple `users` stream schemas with Zod.
-   - Verifies:
+   - Verify:

      - Typed RECORD messages round-trip through `dataMoveTypedRecordMessageSchema`.
-     - Typed → Singer transform for RECORD and STATE behave as expected.
+     - Typed → Singer and typed → Airbyte transforms for RECORD and STATE behave as expected.
-     - The metadata-driven SCHEMA builder (`dataMoveSingerSchemaWireFromMetaSchema`) produces a valid Singer SCHEMA.
+     - The metadata-driven SCHEMA/catalog builders produce valid Singer and Airbyte messages.

-3. Demonstrates the typed union
+3. Demonstrate the typed union

-   - Uses `dataMoveTypedMessageSchema` to:
+   - Use `dataMoveTypedMessageSchema` to parse:

-     - Parse a typed SCHEMA message.
+     - typed SCHEMA messages,
-     - Parse a typed STATE message.
+     - typed STATE messages,
-     - Parse a typed RECORD message.
-     - Parse a TRACE message from the Spry superset.
-   - Documented via tests as examples of the union’s behavior and how to safely cast/narrow variants.

-4. Covers single-stream helpers

-   - Shows how to:

-     - Create a single-stream schema map.
-     - Create a single-stream `DataMoveStreamDef`.
-     - Build a single-stream RECORD schema.
-     - Transform a single-stream typed RECORD into a Singer RECORD wire message.
+     - typed RECORD messages,
+     - and superset TRACE/ERROR/BARRIER/METRICS messages.

+   - The tests show how to narrow and work with these variants in TypeScript.

-5. Exercises the Data Move Engine end-to-end
+4. Exercise the Data Move Engine end-to-end

-   - Defines a synthetic `users` tap emitting:
+   - Use synthetic taps emitting:

      - A typed SCHEMA message.
      - A sequence of typed RECORD messages.
      - A typed STATE message that increments a cursor/offset.
      - A BARRIER message using the superset schema.

-   - Defines an in-memory target that:
+   - Use in-memory targets that:

-     - Tracks `init()` and `finalize()` calls.
+     - Track `init()` and `finalize()` calls.
-     - Collects every message it receives.
+     - Collect every message they receive.
-   - Runs pipelines in three modes:

-     - Simple tap → target (no transforms) with state handling.
-     - With transforms that:

-       - Filter out certain records.
-       - Duplicate others.
-     - With a “failing” target to confirm error logging and propagation.
+     - Fail on purpose to test logging and error propagation.

-6. Validates the superset diagnostics
+5. Validate the superset diagnostics

-   - Creates examples of TRACE, ERROR, BARRIER, and METRICS messages.
+   - Create examples of TRACE, ERROR, BARRIER, and METRICS messages.
-   - Ensures `dataMoveMessageSchema` correctly discriminates and preserves their fields.
+   - Ensure `dataMoveMessageSchema` correctly discriminates and preserves their fields.

-Together, these tests serve as:
+These tests serve as:

-- A spec for how Courier is supposed to behave today.
+- Specs for how Courier is supposed to behave today.
-- A set of concrete, copy-pastable patterns for future modules (other profiles, more complex taps/targets, etc.).
+- Concrete, copy-pastable patterns for future profiles and transports.
-- A safety net for refactors in `protocol.ts` and future Courier modules.
+- A safety net for refactors in `protocol.ts`, `singer.ts`, `airbyte.ts`, and
+  future Courier modules.

 ## Future evolution of Courier